colson44/fft-watchface/README.md

 **FFT Watch Face**

 I love Final Fantasy Tactics!
-Here's an FFT-themed watch face created using Watch Face Studio, compatible with various Wear OS watches like the Galaxy and Pixel watches (sorry Apple Watches).
+Here are FFT-themed watch faces created using Watch Face Studio, compatible with various Wear OS watches like the Galaxy and Pixel watches (sorry Apple Watches).
+Watch Face Studio only allows a limited number of options per item (like characters) so there are 23 watch faces with 10 characters each.
 Features include:

 -	About 50 unique characters + all variations & pallets+genders for generics, totaling over 200 character sprite sets
 -	15 backgrounds and 4 edge fade options